-2 feet tall, blooms pink, June-July.
+Monarda bradburiana, Bradbury Monarda.
+For an early dose of nectar.
+2 feet tall, blooms pink, June.
 Full sun to part shade.
 Butterflies, Hummingbirds and bumble bees are attracted to its flowers.

-Solidago speciose, Showy Goldenrod
+Solidago speciosa, Showy Goldenrod.

-blooms Aug-Oct.
+Yellow, 4 feet tall, full to part sun.
+Beautiful fall color.
+Blooms Aug-Oct.
 The flowers attract honeybees, bumblebees and butterflies.

-purple, lavender, or light pink.
-3 to 5 feet tall, Full to part sun, blooms Aug-Oct.
+Aster novae-angliae, New England Aster.
+Purple, lavender, or light pink.
+3 to 5 feet tall, full to part sun, blooms Aug-Oct.
 This plant provides late season nectar for many butterflies.

 Ascelpias incarnata, Rose/Red Milkweed.
 Pink, 3 to 4 feet tall, blooms June-Aug.
 Is a food source for the larval stage of monarch butterflies, and the flowers are high in nectar.

 Liatris ligulistylis, Meadow Blazing star.

 Purple, up to 5 feet tall.
 Full to part sun,